Applied Sensory and Consumer Science Certificate Program

 - Speakers or headphones to hear presentation audio

 - Email: You will need a current email account to take our online courses.

-Please note: The statistical software package used in Sensory Evaluation Methods (course two) and Consumer Testing Methods (course three) is not compatible with Windows VISTA Home or Mac iOS.
+Please note: The statistical software package used in Sensory Evaluation Methods (course two) and Consumer Testing Methods (course three) is not compatible with Windows VISTA Home, Windows 10 or Mac iOS.

 |Course titles||Start date|

 |Application of Sensory Science And Consumer Testing Principles||June 26, 2017|

 Taught by Howard Schutz, Ph.D. and Rebecca Bleibaum, M.A.

 Scope and objectives: Physiological and psychological bases for sensory evaluation and consumer testing.

 - Introduction to Sensory Science Definition, history, the senses, methods, and differences from other research methods.